Nutanix-APJ/NHT/files_deploy/files_deploy.rst

 Create AD VM for AD/LDAP connectivity
 +++++++++++++++++++++++++++++++++++++++++
-In Prism>Storage , create a Storage Container called Images if there is no existing one of that name.
+In Prism>Storage , create a Storage Container called **Images** if there is no existing one of that name.

 Using an SSH client, connect to the Node A CVM IP <10.42.xx.29> in your assigned block using the following credentials:

 Username - nutanix

-Password - techX2019!
+Password - default

 Execute the following commands to upload AD image: